-The jungles, beaches, and volcanoes that make up Central America combine to make a stunning landscape, and its top resorts take full advantage.
+The jungles, beaches, and volcanoes that makeup Central America combine to make a stunning landscape, and its top resorts take full advantage.
 Condé Nast Traveler readers rate their top resorts in Central America, and Belize takes the number one spot plus four more in the 2020 Readers’ Choice Awards survey!
 While virtually no one was traveling, voters in their 33rd Readers’ Choice Awards recounts the Central America resorts that brought them comfort; that they still connected with long afterward; and those that got them through the months without travel.
 For their 33rd annual survey—yes, more than three decades—a record 715,000 voters weighed in.
-Besides, as you continue to travel, Condé Nast continues to listen: Here’s all the reasons to love the following five Belize resorts in Central America.
+Besides, as you continue to travel, Condé Nast continues to listen: Here are all the reasons to love the following five Belize resorts in Central America.

 Condé Nast Traveler says it best.
 Turneffe Island Resort, which has occupied its own island in the Turneffe Atoll east of Belize City for nearly two decades (though parts of the resort date back even farther), does tranquility seamlessly.
 Since then, it has become a stalwart in a country that everyone has been talking about lately, thanks to a wave of new openings.
 The 14-acre private island that the hotel sits on was formed centuries ago, when a volcanic peak sank to the sea floor, leaving a crown of a coral reef ringing its perimeter.
 There are only 22 guest rooms (including 10 private villas), each with a porch looking out on the water.
 The wide stretch of beach, usually empty, invites you to sit outside in a low-slung chair with a bottle of beer and a spy novel, leaving you feeling like the island belongs entirely to you.